OUR ENERGY SUPPLY MIX

 We carefully manage a diverse power supply portfolio according to prices and other economic factors, reliability considerations, and the needs of our customers.

-The pie chart above shows Belmont Light’s energy supply by fuel type for 2017.
-76.2% of Belmont Light’s power supply is through contracts for non-specific resources and real-time spot market purchases.
-(The other 21% is contracted from specific generators and renewable resources, as further described below.)
-The means that the majority mix of resources used to generate the Belmont power supply reflects the general mix of resources available to us from the New England grid.
+The pie chart above shows Belmont Light’s energy supply by fuel type for 2018.
+82% of Belmont Light’s power supply came through contracts for non-specific resources and real-time spot market purchases.
+17% was contracted from specific renewable generators, as further described below.
+This means that the majority mix of resources used to generate Belmont’s power supply reflects the general mix of resources available to us from the New England grid.

-On average, natural gas and nuclear resources are the most abundant generation source in New England, together accounting for over 79% of supply in 2017.
-Approximately 19% of New England’s power supply comes from hydro, wind, solar, and refuse resources.
+On average, natural gas and nuclear resources are the most abundant generation source in New England, together accounting for over 79% of supply in 2018.
+Approximately 18% of New England’s power supply came from hydro, wind, solar, biomass, and refuse resources.
 This percentage is set to increase steadily over the coming years as Massachusetts aims to achieve its emissions reduction goals.
-A decreasing amount of power in New England—2.3% in 2017—comes from coal and oil generators.
+A decreasing amount of power in New England—2% in 2018—comes from coal and oil generators.
 More information on New England’s electricity resource mix is available from ISO-New England.

 Belmont Light purchases and retires RECs on behalf of our customers through our Green Choice Program.
-All RECs purchased and retired by Belmont Light to meet demand from the Green Choice Program are produced by generators classified as Class I renewable resources by both Massachusetts and Connecticut.
-To help support renewable energy in New England for as little as $6 per month, please download the 2019 Green Choice Application Form.
+All RECs purchased and retired by Belmont Light to meet demand from the Green Choice Program are produced by generators classified as Class I renewable resources by Massachusetts.
+To help support renewable energy in New England for as little as $3 per month, please download the 2019 Green Choice Application Form.

-In 2017, Belmont’s Green Choice customers funded the retirement of 5,272 Class I RECs, which represents 5,272,000 kWhs of power and made up approximately 4.3% of our portfolio that year.
-To help increase this number for 2018 and 2019, sign up today!
+In 2018, Belmont’s Green Choice customers funded the retirement of 1,087 Class I RECs, which represents 1,087,000 kWhs of power and made up approximately 1% of our portfolio that year.
+Green Choice contributions also helped Belmont Light exceed our goal of hitting a minimum of 33% renewables for the year.
+To accelerate our pursuit of 100% renewables in 2019 and 2020, sign up today!